Craig Saavedra: Starry Night Entertainment

 In 2020, Saavedra was among a group of producers who transferred the acclaimed London production of Ben Power's adaptation of Stefano Massini's The Lehman Trilogy to Broadway's Nederlander Theatre.
 Once again directed by Sam Mendes, the production began previews on March 7 but was shut down just prior to its scheduled March 26 opening due to the COVID-19 pandemic.
 The play reopened on October 15, 2021 with Ben Miles joining original cast-members Simon Russell Beale and Adam Godley.
 The Broadway production's final performance was on January 2, 2022, after extending its limited run two weeks.
 The play was nominated for seven Tony Awards, winning among others Best Play (Saavedra's second win), Best Actor (Beale), and Best Director (Mendes).
 The production also won Best Play awards from The Drama League and Outer Critics Circle.

+After 15 years, Saavedra and Shulman dissolved Starry Night Entertainment, and Saavedra now produces under Saavedillo, Inc.